• HSR2026

 9:00 - 9:45am

-2) High Speed Rail Global Update
+2) High-Speed Rail Global Update

-• Andrea Giuricin, TRA Consulting, Italy Bio
+• Andrea Giuricin, TRA Consulting, Italy (Moderator) Bio

 TOPICS: Global update on the growth, development, and operations of the world's high speed rail network; Best practices and lessons from nations that have built new systems quickly.